raspberrypilearning/sound-machine/en/step_1.md

 from time import sleep
 from random import randint

-# State which pins the components are placed on the Pico
+# State which pins the components are attached to on the Pico
 speaker = Speaker(5)
 led = RGBLED(13, 14, 15)
 trigger = Switch(18)

-# A series of functions which create annoying tones
+# A series of functions that create annoying tones

 def tada(): # Ta-Daaa!
     led.color = (250,125,0)